Building Your Pet’s First Aid Kit

 The Next Steps

-Having a stocked first aid kit is only the first step to prepare for emergencies that may arise with your pet.
+Having a stocked cat or dog first aid kit is only the first step to prepare for emergencies that may arise with your pet.
 Read books on animal first aid so you can use the items in your kit effectively.
 Sign up for an animal first aid class at a local community college or veterinary clinic so you can develop hands-on skills.
 There are also some incredibly useful phone apps, such as the Pet First Aid App by the American Red Cross, which can be downloaded on your phone.

 Remember that your pets rely on you to keep them safe and healthy, so guarantee that you are prepared for disaster and keep your kit updated.